Linaro/website/_posts/current/blog/2021-12-02-budget-fair-queueing-bfq-linux-io-scheduler-optimizations-for-multi-actuator-sata-hard-drives.md

 category: blog
 author: paolo.valente
 ---
+Computer operating systems use Input/output (I/O) scheduling to determine in which order operations should take place.
+BFQ is a proportional-share I/O scheduler which associates each process with a weight.
+Based on the weight, it then decides how much of the I/O bandwidth to allocate to a process.

 In this article, Linaro Interns Gabriele Felici and Davide Zini (followed by Paolo Valente) talk about the extra logic they have implemented in the BFQ I/O scheduler, to support multi-actuator drives.

 ## The challenge of managing the load balance among actuators